Peridot in Paradise | August 16th, 2016

 The Richness of Redemption

 While we are still living here on earth in our temporary home, God greatly desires to have a relationship with us.
 Why?
 Because He loves us so much and wants to be included in our daily lives so He can give us the guidance we need to stay on His perfect path – the one He planned for us even before we took our first breath.
-And the one that will bring the most blessing to our lives because He wants the very best for us.
+And the one that will bring the most blessing to our life because He wants the very best for us.

 The characteristics of peridot remind me so much of the way our relationship works with God.
 Just as the intensity of the color depends upon the amount of iron in the gemstone, the intensity of our relationship with God depends upon how much time we spend with Him by taking our requests to Him in prayer, asking Him for wisdom and discernment, and listening to Him when He speaks to us while reading His Word.

 The more intense the color of peridot, the greater the value.
 The more intense or strong our relationship is with God, the greater we value it.